 - i.
 Ameren IL, Nicor Gas, and the Peoples Gas-North Shore Gas shall present a Portfolio of Energy Efficiency Measures proportionate to the share of total annual gas utility revenues in Illinois from households at or below one-hundred and fifty percent (150%) of the poverty level.
 These Energy Efficiency Programs shall be targeted to households with incomes at or below eighty percent (80%) of Area Median Income (AMI).25 - ii.
 A minimum of ten percent (10%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures shall be procured from units of local government, municipal corporations, school districts and community college districts;26 - iii.
-Five percent (5%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures may be granted to local government and municipal corporations for market transformation initiatives;27 - iv.
+Five percent (5%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures may be granted to local government and municipal corporations for market transformation initiatives:27 - iv.
 Expenditures on Demonstration of Breakthrough Equipment and Devices shall not exceed three percent (3%) of the Portfolio resources (approved Plan budgets);28 and - v.
-Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).29
+Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).29 i.
+Low Income Customers

-As provided for in Section 8-103B, Portfolio budgets shall be allocated as follows:
+As provided for in Section 8-103B, Portfolio Plans shall address the following requirements: